ezaspy/elrond/README.md

 <!-- PREREQUISITES -->

-## Installation/Configuration
+## Configuration

-### SIFT-elrond
+### SIFT-elrond (recommended)

 - Download [SIFT-elrond](https://drive.google.com/file/d/18kdJ7KGzRGhILB9hoR30jLHhS17TXM2R/view?usp=share_link) OVA, which is the latest version of SIFT with all of the software packages required by elrond, pre-installed.
-  - ***Note**: the OVA does not contain the NSRL dataset*
+  - ***Note***: *the OVA does not contain the NSRL dataset*; follow instructions in [nsrl.sh](https://github.com/ezaspy/elrond/blob/main/elrond/tools/config/scripts/nsrl.sh) to download.
-- Alternatively, follow the instructions below...

-### Configure
+### Self-build

 There are several software package required for using elrond but almost all of them are contained within the [SANS SIFT Worksation](https://www.sans.org/tools/sift-workstation/) virtual machine OVA.
-However, for the software which is not included, I have provided a script ([make.sh](https://github.com/ezaspy/elrond/blob/main/make.sh)) which installs and configures the additional software required for all potential functionality leveraged by elrond (volatility3, apfs-fuse, ClamAV etc.).<br>
+However, for the software which is not included, I have provided a script ([make.sh](https://github.com/ezaspy/elrond/blob/main/make.sh)) which installs and configures the additional software required for all potential functionality leveraged by elrond (for example: volatility3, apfs-fuse, ClamAV etc.).<br>
-To invoke the script, simply follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md#configuration). **Note: you will only need to run the make.sh script once, per SIFT instance**
+To invoke the script, follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md#configuration). **Note: you will only need to run the make.sh script once, per SIFT instance**

 - [SANS SIFT Workstation](https://digital-forensics.sans.org/community/downloads) (20.04)
   - Note: SANS SIFT 18.04 is not supported.